A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Linear Speedup Analysis of Federated Averaging

 \subsection{Convex Smooth Objectives}

-Next we provide linear speedup analyses of FedAvg with convex and smooth objectives and show that the optimality gap is $\mathcal{O}(1/\sqrt{NT})$.
-This result complements the strongly convex case in the previous part, as well as the non-convex smooth setting in \cite{jiang2018linear,yu2019parallel,haddadpour2019convergence}, where $\mathcal{O}(1/\sqrt{NT})$ results are given in terms of averaged gradient norm. \begin{theorem} Under assumptions~\ref{ass:lsmooth},\ref{ass:boundedvariance},\ref{ass:subgrad2} and constant learning rate $\alpha_{t}=\mathcal{O}(\sqrt{\frac{N}{T}})$,
+Next we provide linear speedup analysis of FedAvg with convex and smooth objectives and show that the optimality gap is $\mathcal{O}(1/\sqrt{KT})$.
+This result complements the strongly convex case in the previous part, as well as the non-convex smooth setting in \cite{jiang2018linear,yu2019parallel,haddadpour2019convergence}, where $\mathcal{O}(1/\sqrt{KT})$ results are given in terms of averaged gradient norm, and it also extends the result in~\cite{khaled2020tighter}, which has the best linear speedup result in the convex setting with full participation. \begin{theorem} Under Assumptions~\ref{ass:lsmooth},\ref{ass:boundedvariance},\ref{ass:subgrad2} and constant learning rate $\alpha_{t}=\mathcal{O}(\sqrt{\frac{N}{T}})$, FedAvg satisfies

 with full participation, and with partial device participation with $K$ sampled devices at each communication round and learning rate $\alpha_{t}=\mathcal{O}(\sqrt{\frac{K}{T}})$,